This post was last updated on May 31st, 2022 at 10:42 pm

-Load cell devices from Straightpoint can be used in conjunction with lifting shackles, beams, cables and other lifting gear.
-Straightpoint load cell products are also built in to third party supplied lifting equipment to embed safety checks into the crane, hoist or lift itself.
+The company is the world leader in its field with sales on all continents.
+Its products combine strain gauges with high quality yet easy-to-use electronics, and can be used in conjunction with lifting shackles, beams, cables and other lifting gear and built into third party lifting equipment to embed safety checks into the crane, hoist or lift itself.

+The two companies had previously worked together to develop Proof Test Plus (PTP), an application designed just for the Windows platform, which also allowed for production of test certificates.
 The HHP application was built to include support of Straightpoint’s latest product features and also to add features requested by Straightpoint users.

-CoreRFID continues to work with Straightpoint on enhancements to the HHP application.
-New features added since the start of the project include providing an alternative speedometer-style load display (shown above), recording the GPS coordinates of where readings are taken, adding the ability to set a load as a tare value and adding support for different language versions for Straightpoint’s global business.
+CoreRFID arranged the necessary approvals to make the application available via the App Store free of charge.
+CoreRFID continues to work with Straightpoint on enhancements to the app.
+New features added since the start of the project include an alternative speedometer-style load display (shown above), recording the GPS coordinates of where readings are taken, adding the ability to set a load as a tare value and adding support for different language versions for Straightpoint’s global business.